S-erenity/TapeNation/README.md

 # TapeQuest

 ## Description:
-Tape Quest is a top-down, single-player RPG where players collect characters and craft equipment using various types of tape, each with distinct properties affecting gameplay.
-The game features a gacha system for acquiring characters, a high-risk crafting system for weapons and armor, and strategic combat against AI-controlled enemies in an open-world environment.
-It is designed to be extensible for future online account integration and multiplayer features.
+Players control a character navigating a fixed arena, surviving escalating waves of AI enemies.
+The game is the foundational prototype for a larger RPG featuring tape-based crafting, gacha character collection, and open-world combat.

 Ran via Processing.